If you love naturally, beautiful flower arrangements in your garden, with a sweet fragrance include the Stargazer lily!

 Stargazer Oriental Lily Plant Details

-The beautiful and dainty Stargazer lily flower comes from a hybridized form of the famous Japanese wild red lilies compared to the popular Asiatic lily that contains many Lilium species in their background.
+The beautiful and dainty Stargazer flower comes from a hybridized form of the famous Japanese wild red lilies compared to the popular Asiatic lily that contains many Lilium species in their background.

 Famed for its exquisite color, the beautiful white flower edges (a natural highlight), and the robust and sturdy stems system.
 But most fascinating of all, the fragrant flowers of Stargazer lilies face upward, unlike other types of lilies.